Operation Homecoming

 Richard Wilbur, “First Snow In Alsace” (WWII)

 Former US Poet laureate Richard Wilbur saw ferocious combat in both Italy and France as an infantryman during World War Two.
 Here is Wilbur describing the genesis of one wartime poem.
 After we had done the Southern France invasion.
-We worked our way up through France to Alsace, where we experienced an unusually bitter winter. …
+We worked our way up through France to Alsace, where we experienced an unusually bitter winter.
+And this poem, of course, comes out of that first snow in Alsace.
+The snow came down last night like more burned on the moon.
+It fell till dawn.
+Covered the town with simple clubs.
+Absolute snow.
+Lies rumpled on what shell bursts scattered and deranged and tangled railings for a vast lawn.
+As if it did not know they’d changed.
+Snow smoothly clasps the roofs of homes. …

 Read more